-To make this dish, it is imperative that baking potatoes be used, and that they are cooked far enough in advance that they are cold for the proper grating.
-Therefore, before I left for work this morning, I steamed two large baking potatoes for about 20 minutes until they were slightly underdone, and then refrigerated the potatoes until I was ready to grate them.
+It is imperative that baking potatoes be used and that they are cooked far enough in advance that they are cold for the proper grating.
+Therefore, before I left for work this morning, I steamed two large baking potatoes for about 20 minutes until they were slightly underdone.
+Then, I refrigerated the potatoes until I was ready to grate them.

 I also made the clarified butter ahead of time.
-I started with a stick of unsalted butter that I had cut into small pieces and placed in a microwave-safe measuring cup.
-I microwaved it on 50% power for about 2 minutes, checking it at the 1 minute mark, until the butter was melted and the milk solids had risen to the top.
-After letting the melted butter sit for 10 minutes, I used a gravy ladle to carefully skim off the foamy milk solids, leaving behind the perfectly clarified butter.
+First, I started with a stick of unsalted butter that I had cut into small pieces and placed in a microwave-safe measuring cup.
+Then, I microwaved it on 50% power for about 2 minutes, checking it at the 1 minute mark, until the butter was melted and the milk solids had separated.

-I peeled the cold potatoes and rubbed them through the large holes of a grater onto a baking sheet.
+I started by peeling the cold potatoes.
+Then, I rubbed them through the large holes of a box grater onto a baking sheet.

-Then, I placed the grated potatoes in a large bowl, and tossed them with a half teaspoon of Kosher salt and a quarter teaspoon of freshly ground black pepper.
+After that, I placed the grated potatoes in a large bowl.
+Next, I tossed them with a half teaspoon of Kosher salt and a quarter teaspoon of freshly ground black pepper.

-When it was time to start cooking, I added half of the clarified butter to a 10-inch skillet, and heated it over medium heat for several minutes.
+When it was time to start cooking, I added half of the clarified butter to a 10-inch skillet.
+Then, I heated it over medium heat for several minutes.

-I cooked the potatoes over medium heat for about 10 minutes until they were browned and crispy on the bottom.
-I carefully flipped the galette onto a plate, added the rest of the clarified butter to the pan, and slid the galette back into the pan to cook the other side.
+I cooked the potatoes over medium heat for about 13 minutes until they were browned and crispy on the bottom.
+Then, I carefully flipped the galette onto a plate and added the rest of the clarified butter to the skillet.
+After that, I slid the galette back into the skillet to cook the other side.

-Grated Potato Galette is crispy and delicious.
-It's easy to make, and incredibly versatile.
-It makes an elegant side dish.
+Grated Potato Galettes are buttery crispy on the outside and creamy on the inside.
+They are easy to make and an elegant side dish.

-- 2 or 3 large baking potatoes about 12 ounces each (See Note 1)
+- 2 large baking potatoes about 12 ounces each (See Tip 1)

 - ½ cup clarified butter or olive oil